jakemanger/NEVE/docs/creating_custom_experiment.md

 ```
 This will let the python part of NEVE know that you are interacting with the Unity editor.

-6. To test your setup, start up the python part of NEVE, specifying your config file:
+6. To test your setup, start up NEVE
+If you want to use the GUI, start it up (see the main README), press Start and then follow the instructions.

+If you want to use python and the command line, specify your config file:
 e.g.
 ```
 python control_simulation.py --ignore-gooey optomotor.yaml
 ```

 and then press the big play button in the Unity editor.

 You should now be able to test the scene, just like when it is built.